Palisades Fire Before and After

 Inspired by this post on LinkedIn from Brianna R. Pagán, Ph.D., in which she describes the lack of available real-time satellite data during the 2025 Palisades Fire, I wanted to see what types of satellite data were available now, several days into the disaster.
 By January 16th, 2025, nine days after the start of the fire, data from several providers had been made available, including Sentinel-2, Umbra, and Maxar.

 The map above shows two satellite imagery captures, January 2nd (left) and January 12th, 2025, from the Sentinel-2 satellite constellation.
-Comparing these two images, we can clearly see the Palisades fire rapid expansion across the Santa Monica Mountains and into the Pacific Palisades neighborhood (map - bottom-right).
+Comparing these two images, we can clearly see the deadly Palisades fire rapid expansion across the Santa Monica Mountains and into the Pacific Palisades neighborhood (map - bottom-right).

 Sentinel-2 Cloud Cover